Alejoss/Vivere-Stays/frontend/client/public/email/email-templates-examples.md

     </div>

     <p style="font-size: 14px; color: #9CAABD; line-height: 1.5; margin: 24px 0 0 0;">
         If you have any questions, our support team is here to help.
-Simply reply to this email or contact us at support@viverestays.com.
+Simply reply to this email or contact us at info@viverestays.es.
     </p>
 </div>
 ```